Pulsed Lasers

 Compatibility with bh TCSPC and TCSPC FLIM Devices

 The BDS-SM and BDS-MM picosecond diode lasers are a perfect match for the bh TCSPC and TCSPC FLIM devices.
 The trigger output of the lasers is directly compatible with the SYNC input of the TCSPC / FLIM modules.
-Direct on/off and power control from the bh GVD-120 and GVD-140 scan controllers provide direct integration in bh TCSPC FLIM systems, with intensity control from the acquisition software, beam blanking, laser multiplexing, and simultaneous FLIM/PLIM functions.
+Direct ON / OFF and power control from the bh GVD-120 and GVD-140 scan controllers provide direct integration in bh TCSPC FLIM systems, with intensity control from the acquisition software, beam blanking, laser multiplexing, and simultaneous FLIM/PLIM functions.
 High repetition rate avoids pile-up errors and helps achieve short acquisition time.
 Repetition rates in the range from 50 to 80 MHz, as they are routinely available in bh ps diode lasers, are a good compromise between pile-up and incomplete decay of fluorescence-decay signals.
 High power stability and high timing stability allows the user to perform quantitative fluorescence-decay and FLIM measurements and run FCS measurements free of artefacts from laser power fluctuations.
 The CW mode integrated in the BDS-SM provides excitation for ‘full correlation‘ measurements from the picosecond to the millisecond range.
 In experiments of diffuse optical tomography the BDS-MM lasers provide power to obtain short acquisition times, and the ability to multiplex several lasers of different wavelength.

 Frequent Applications of the bh Picosecond Diode Lasers